 At the end of the Reconquista period, which saw Spain finally liberated from Islamic rule, it is said that Saint James miraculously intervened to save the Galician armies during their battles against the Muslims.

-Even though pope Leo XIII acknowledged the genuineness of the relics in the late 19th century, the official Vatican has never really stated whether these remains belong to St James or not.
+Even though Pope Leo XIII acknowledged the genuineness of the relics in the late 19th century, the official Vatican has never really stated whether these remains belong to St James.

 Why go to Santiago de Compostela?

-Just like all other pilgrimages, the pilgrimage to this extraordinary Spanish city is to pay homage to the relics.
-In this case, the remains of Saint James (Santiago el Mayor in Spanish), who was, curiously, also a pilgrim in his time and went to many places in what are today Spain and Portugal.
+Just like all other pilgrimages, the pilgrimage to Santiago de Compostela is to pay homage to the relics of St. James.
+Saint James was a pilgrim and went to many places in what are today Spain and Portugal.
 As you may have already guessed, that is precisely why Saint James is “the patron saint of all pilgrims.”

-And even though the Way of St. James (which is the English name for the network of European routes that lead to Santiago de Compostela) was immensely popular in the middle ages, it was gradually abandoned.
-It fell into disuse during the 19th and 20th centuries.
+And even though the Way of St. James was immensely popular in the Middle Ages, it was gradually abandoned.
 The main reason was the French Revolution (1789 – 1799), which caused an intense secularization of European society.
-This led to important infrastructure for the Camino pilgrims being confiscated.

-However, in the late 20th century, a great effort began to recover the Camino de Santiago in any way possible.
-Pilgrims were provided with new infrastructure in many places, and new roads were built (and pilgrim routes established) in numerous network sections.
+However, in the late 20th century, efforts began to recover the Camino de Santiago in any way possible.
+Pilgrims were provided with new infrastructure in many places and new roads were built (and pilgrim routes established) in numerous network sections.
 This newfound accessibility is one of the reasons why the number of people making their way to Santiago de Compostela increases with each passing year.

 While it’s true that most people go to this city for religious and spiritual reasons, many do so because of the cultural aspects of the entire journey.
-Obviously, many pilgrims do it for personal reasons, while some make the pilgrimage because of the good things they heard from people who traveled there previously.
-In any case, each motivation to visit Santiago de Compostela has its own set of nuances.
+Many pilgrims do it for personal reasons, while some make the pilgrimage because of the good things they heard from people who traveled there previously.
+In any case, each motivation to visit Santiago de Compostela has its nuances.

 Santiago de Compostela Cathedral

-There are many places worth visiting in this Galician city, but none of them are as important or as breathtaking as the Cathedral of Santiago de Compostela.
+Many places are worth visiting in Santiago, but none are as breathtaking as the Cathedral of Santiago de Compostela.
 Located in the very heart of the city, the cathedral is not only one of the most beautiful buildings of this type in Spain but also in the entire world.

 Welcoming the pilgrims are the Obradoiro Facade, one of the most lavish Baroque facades on the planet, and a massive doorway with over 200 religious figurines called Portico de la Gloria.
 The interior of the Catedral is extraordinary in every sense of the word.
 Attending a mass in this church provides the pilgrim with an inspiring spiritual experience.
 The pilgrim mass is held twice daily, at noon and 7:30 PM.